-The days went on.
+The days went by.
 Mother’s Day came, and it was a whirl of activity, putting together a dinner for the mothers in our lives.
 We had decided on a more complicated menu, and dinner was late.
-But we managed to pull it off together, and we were able to bring our families together and show our appreciation for the beautiful women in our lives.
+But with everyone’s help we managed to pull it off together, and we were able to bring our families together and show our appreciation for the beautiful women in our lives.
 We cleaned up, and tired, I gratefully climbed into bed.
 Then, a knock came at our door.
-It was my beautiful daughter, with a little card and a paper sack in hand.
+It was my lovely daughter, with a little card and a paper sack in hand.
 The children had forgotten to present me with a card earlier, and she wanted to give it to me before I went to bed.
-Lights turned on, and I read the precious notes from my children with a swelling heart.
+Lights went on, and I read the precious notes from my children with a swelling heart.
 I reached into the paper sack, and out came a little white polar bear, with a red muffler.
 Tears came to my eyes.